-- 1. The Applicant has the right to access the lease premises. - 2.
-Staff recommends authorization of the mooring buoy in the proposed location; however, the final placement of the mooring buoy may be different based on conditions at the time of installation.
-Staff recommends that the Commission delegate to the Executive Officer or her designee the authority to amend the proposed lease and exhibits if necessary, to accurately reflect the buoy's final location, on the condition that the location is consistent with the TBMP. - 3.
-Approval or denial of the application is a discretionary action by the Commission.
-Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust.
-An applicant has no right to a new lease or to renewal of any previous lease.
-Denial of the application may result in a determination that the proposed activity on or use of state land is unauthorized and may result in legal action. - 4.
-This action is consistent with the "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 5.
+1. Approval or denial of the application is a discretionary action by the Commission.
+Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as a trustee

+- of the State's Public Trust lands as authorized by law.
+If the Commission denies the application the Lessee could not install the additional mooring buoy.
+The Lessee has no right to a new lease or to renewal of any previous lease. - 2.
+This action is consistent with the "Meeting Evolving Public Trust Needs" and the "Leading Climate Activism" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
 Pursuant to the Commission's delegation of authority and the California Environmental Quality Act (CEQA) Guidelines (Cal.
 Code Regs., tit.14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
-The ND was prepared and circulated for public review pursuant to the provisions of CEQA and adopted by the Commission on April 26, 2013 (Item 113, April 26, 2013).

-On April 26, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the ND, and the comments

-- received in response, there is no substantial evidence that the project may have a significant effect on the environment; California Code of Regulations, title 14, section 15074, subdivision (b). - 6.
+The ND was prepared and circulated for public review pursuant to the provisions of CEQA and adopted by the Commission on April 26, 2013 (Item 113, April 26, 2013). - On April 26, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the ND, and the comments received in response, there is no substantial evidence that the project may have a significant effect on the environment; California Code of Regulations, title 14, section 15074, subdivision (b). - 4.
 This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.
 At the time the Commission adopted the ND in 2013, staff concluded that such activity would not affect those significant lands and the Commission found the activity to be consistent with its use classification pursuant to Public Resources Code section 6370 et seq.